 - To provide personal guidance [independent and impartial] to all students, particularly those in Years 10 to 13.

 Alongside timetabled lessons, Years 7 to 13 follow a careers programme that is based on five key areas.
 Our careers programme is delivered through our tutor time provision.
-For Years 7 to 10 we have a vertical tutoring (VT) system and Years 11 to 13 we have a horizontal tutoring (HT) system.
+For years 7 to 13 students we have a horizontal tutoring system.

 The careers programme is adapted to fit both systems.
-Moreover, our careers programme is delivered through our Theme Day provision whereby a part or full day off-timetable is used to cover elements of the programme e.g. Year 11, 12 and 13 employer interviews.
+Moreover, our careers programme is delivered through our super learning day provision whereby a part or full day off-timetable is used to cover elements of the programme e.g. Year 11, 12 and 13 employer interviews.

 The five key areas of our programme are: